GitHub Enterprise Server Overview

 GitHub on-premise

 The Enterprise Cloud version is our enterprise server but is operated by GitHub.
-This means the servers are physically located in the GitHub datacenters, and of course, there are pros and cons of this approach.
-An undoubted advantage is a fact that we don’t have to take ownership over either the physical infrastructure itself or its operation.
+This means the servers are physically located in the GitHub data centers, and of course, there are pros and cons of this approach.
+An undoubted advantage is the fact that we don’t have to take ownership of either the physical infrastructure itself or its operation.
 The only thing that interests us, in this case, is the support, in a sense, of the front-end of the enterprise platform.

 The truth is also that whether we choose the Enterprise Cloud version or decide to use Enterprise Server, the most critical issue for us should be security.
 Such security will be ensured by GitProtect.io backup in every case.
 If you decide to install locally on our own infrastructure, but also in any other case, we will be able to perform a safe backup of our projects.